 P4.
 If someone invents a superior version of Bitcoin, then Bitcoin will be worthless.
 P5.
 Someone will invent a superior version of Bitcoin.
 Therefore: C6.
 Bitcoin will be worthless.

 P4.
 Disagree.
-This Premise assumes that only ONE product can retain value in a given marketplace, which is a False assumption.
+This Premise assumes that only ONE product can retain value in a given marketplace (which requires that all consumers switch to using the one, single, "best" product), which is a False assumption.

 Clearly, there is more than one type of telephone that exists today, just as there's more than one type of television, type of automobile, and type of money.

 In all likelihood, many cryptocurrencies will exist simultaneously, each with a different use case, market segmentation, and market capitalization.